NeedlessCat/PrasadHUB_Client/README.md

 - Categorized donation options based on delivery services
 - Form filling and updating capabilities
 - Automated receipt generation and email delivery
-- Admin dashboard for managing donations and services
+- Admin dashboard for managing donations and services which enable to download the data as excel sheet to local storage as well.

 ## How It Works
 1. Users select a donation category based on available delivery services.